 4 October 2010

-Lotto launches a new look for Lotto, that includes revised pricing for Powerball to account for the Government’s GST changes and a new starting point for Powerball, which increases from $3 million to $4 million in a base week.
+A new look for Lotto is launched that includes revised pricing for Powerball to account for the Government’s GST changes and a new starting point for Powerball, which increases from $3 million to $4 million in a base week.
 A new campaign is launched featuring Wilson the dog.

 16 October 2010

-The biggest individual Lotto Powerball prize in NZ Lotteries’ history to date was won with a massive $28.7 million won by a player in Papakura.
+The biggest individual Lotto Powerball prize in Lotto New Zealand's history to date was won, with a massive $28.7 million won by a player in Papakura.

 5 March 2011

-Following a devastating February earthquake in Christchurch, NZ Lotteries held a special purpose Lotto draw on 5 March to help raise funds for the Government’s earthquake appeal fund.
-A total of $8,248,300 was raised in the draw, in which fifty percent of sales from Lotto, Strike and Powerball was donated to the appeal via the Lottery Grants Board.
+Following a devastating February earthquake in Christchurch, Lotto New Zealand held a special purpose Lotto draw on 5 March to help raise funds for the Government’s earthquake appeal fund.
+A total of $8,248,300 was raised in the draw, in which 50% of sales from Lotto, Strike and Powerball was donated to the appeal via the Lottery Grants Board.

 9 April 2011